msamunetogetoge/short_url/README.md

 # Short URL Service

-Initial setup using Deno and Vitest following Clean Architecture principles.
+Initial setup using Deno following Clean Architecture principles.

 ## Scripts

-- `npm test` - run unit tests with Vitest.
+- `deno test` - run unit tests.

-This project is intended to be run with Deno but uses Vitest for unit testing.
+This project is intended to be run with Deno.